hynek/svcs/docs/why.md

 A {term}`service locator` like *svcs* (pronounced *services*) allows you to configure and manage all your {term}`service`s in *one central place*, acquire them in a *consistent* way without worrying about *cleaning them up*, and thus achieve *loose coupling*.
 That gives you a well-defined place and method for storing -- *and replacing!* -- your application's configurable dependencies.

-This documentation mostly talks in terms of web frameworks because web applications are the most common use case for dependency injection and service location.
+This documentation mostly talks in terms of web applications because they are the most common use case for dependency injection and service location.
 However, *svcs* is useful for any application that can benefit from {term}`late binding` and being pluggable.

 :::{admonition} Terminology